-Quizzes There will be six 50-minute timed quizzes - they are all included on the tentative schedule.
-The lowest of your six quiz scores will be dropped.
-The comprehensive final exam will be given at 8 A.M. on Tuesday, May 13.
+Quizzes There will be seven 50-minute timed quizzes - they are all listed on the very tentative schedule.
+The lowest of your seven quiz scores will be dropped.
+The comprehensive final exam will be given at 4 PM on Tuesday, December 14.
 The final exam cannot be given at any other time and also be aware that I will allow you to work longer on the final exam than just the two-hour scheduled block of time.
 In other words, plan your travel arrangements accordingly.